------------------->

 Recent Talks and Interviews

-• Keynote speaker at the workshop on Graph Neural Networks and Systems at MLSys, 2021
+• Keynote speaker at MLSys workshop on Graph Neural Networks and Systems, 2021

 • Invited speaker at IPAM 2021 Workshop on Deep Learning and Combinatorial Optimization